 Upper Flats Thomas Lowe : “Dragged the boats through the remainder of the Flats, and got the pieces across the 2nd carrying place in Hills River before breakfast.
 Made portages in course of the day at the Upper carrying place, Devil’s Handling [Landing?] place & Greenwaters’ Island, at the two former places however only half the pieces were taken out.
 Encamped at the head of Greenwater Island which is the last Portage in Hill River, making 15 between this and the Rock.”

-So these places are mentioned as being on this part of the river: 2nd Portage or 2nd Carrying Place in Hills River; the Upper Rapids, or Upper Portage at the top of Hill River, or Upper Carrying Place; and the Devil’s Handling Place.
+So these places are mentioned as being on this part of the Hayes River: 2nd Portage or 2nd Carrying Place in Hills River; the Upper Rapids, or Upper Portage at the top of Hill River, or Upper Carrying Place; and the Devil’s Handling Place.

-Groundwater Creek, or Greenwaters Island, was the last portage in Hill River.
+Groundwater Creek, or Greenwaters Island, was the last portage in the Hill River, though not the last on the historic Hayes River.
 Aemilius Simpson : “Two of our Boats having fallen in the rear, we Encampt at 8pm above the Rapids of Ground Water Creek.”

 Strong rapids all the way to Bird’s Lake Thomas Lowe : “Got through the remainder of Hill River today, and came through Bird’s Lake and part of Logan’s Lake.
 Encamped on an Island in the latter, where there was a camp of Indians, abreast of the old Fort.”